A man loading boxes into his PODS portable storage container, which is conveniently located in his driveway.

 How Do I Calculate How Much Storage Space I Need?

-If you like working with online tools, drill down even further by using this PODS moving and storage calculator.
-It’ll give you a more detailed estimate for the size PODS container or combination of containers you should choose, based on your specific stuff.
+If you like working with online tools, drill down even further by using this PODS moving and storage calculator — a terrific resource to supplement our storage unit size guide.
+It’ll give you a more detailed estimate for the right size PODS container or combination of containers you should choose, based on your specific stuff.
 Like a virtual loading machine, the calculator allows you to select furniture pieces room by room, the number of boxes by size, and other common household and recreational items that you plan to store or move.
 As you add items, the tool shows the container filling up by percentage, so you get a sense of when you might have space to spare or if you’re maxing out and need a second or third container.

 How Do I Pack and Load To Maximize Storage Space?

-As you use this guide, remember that the sizes of your specific belongings and how you pack and load will make a big impact on how much you can fit in a space.
+As you use this guide, remember that the storage unit sizes you choose for your belongings and how you pack and load will make a big impact on how much you can fit in a space.
 But no worries — we’ve got plenty of advice on that, too.
 To learn how to pack and load like a pro, see our packing and loading tips and video, and check out this PODS Blog article on zen and the art of packing.
 Visit our storage solutions page, as well, for an online estimate or to learn more about PODS storage containers that can be kept on your property or at a secure indoor storage facility.

 A father and son are standing in their driveway at the entrance of their fully loaded PODS storage container.